haroonsyed/CpuRayTracer/README.md

 | "Advanced" Feature: Multithreading & Shadows | :white_check_mark: | Possible problem with threading implementation leaving more performance on the table. |
 | Documentation | :white_check_mark: | |

+## Future Improvements
+Aside from adding more features like transparency, bloom, proper point lights/spot lights, texture mapping, I mainly want to focus on the architecture of the code.
+I was trying to focus on learning ray tracing, and in the process wrote code that frankly abuses static and makes too many variables public.
+The class dependency and organization is also a mess (for example the camera owns a scene instead of the scene owning a camera) and I ran into several issues with circular dependencies.
+In the beginning I thought this would be okay, but as the code base grew I realized that sticking to proper software engineering principles from the start is better, and I will remember this in future projects.

 ## DISCLAIMER
 THIS IS ONLY FOR DEMONSTRATION PURPOSES AND IS NOT FOR OTHER STUDENTS TAKING THE CLASS.